 and

-being the decoherence associated to losses and MFF respectively.
+are the decoherence associated to losses and MFFs, respectively.
 Instead, $S(\mathbf{r},t)$ is the contrast including only the trap dephasing.
-From the experiments, one observe that dephasing due to the trap and by losses are the most important contributions on top of the dephasing by collisions.
-Additional decoherence effects, such as the one due to magnetic field fluctuations (MFF) are quite relevant in the weakly interacting regime and becomes less important for strong coupling, albeit never negligible.
+From the experiments, one observes that dephasing due to the trap and by losses are the most important contributions on top of the dephasing by collisions.
+Additional decoherence effects, such as the one due to magnetic field fluctuations (MFFs) are quite relevant in the weakly interacting regime and become less important for strong coupling, albeit never negligible.